Books for girls are reviewed here. We do not accept advertising revenue. We just give the straight scoop on what's good!

 B&G, v, F, Age 6-60, Amazon, Barnes&Nobel, e-book

-Young Varjak's family is in danger when the Contesa dies & a strange man with his black cats take over the house.
+Young Varjak's family is in danger when the Contessa dies & a strange man with his black cats take over the house.
 Moments before being murdered, his grandfather sends the young kitten Varjak to seek help in the outside world & to save his family.
 Varjak has great help from Holly and Tam.
 But can these three cats succeed?

 The English Roses by Madonna: 5 Star